 The Trade-marks Act regulates the adoption and use of trade-marks in the marketplace and outlines the procedures for trade-mark registration.
 Types of trade-marks protected by the Act include certification marks, sound marks and three-dimensional marks.
 The Trade-marks Act also provides protection for geographical indications, defined as indications identifying a wine or a spirit as having a quality, reputation or other characteristic essentially attributable to its geographical origin.

-For further information about trade-marks and industrial design, see:
+For further information about trade-marks, see:

 - the Agriculture and Agri-Food Canada section on Agri-Food Trade Policy;